-Major General Nathaniel P. Banks, whose 6,500 Federals had won the race to Winchester, held defensive works south of the town to face Major General Thomas J. “Stonewall” Jackson’s oncoming Confederates.
-Having been soundly beaten and pursued, Banks guessed that Jackson had 25,000 men, but he actually had no more than about 10,000 effectives due to combat casualties, illness, straggling, and extreme fatigue.
+Major General Nathaniel P. Banks, whose 6,500 Federals had won the race to Winchester in Virginia’s Shenandoah Valley, prepared to face Major General Thomas J. “Stonewall” Jackson’s oncoming Confederates.
+Having been soundly beaten at Front Royal and then pursued, Banks guessed that Jackson had 15,000 men, but he actually had no more than about 10,000 effectives due to combat casualties, illness, straggling, and extreme fatigue.

 Taylor’s Confederates shrieked the “Rebel yell” as they charged, and the rest of the Confederate army followed suit.
-The Federals resisted at first, but both flanks quickly crumbled, and finally the troops broke and fled in panic toward the Potomac River.
+The Federals resisted at first, but both flanks quickly crumbled, and finally the troops broke and fled in panic.
+They hurried through Winchester and continued on toward the Potomac River.
 The Confederates seized their defenses and entered Winchester, where they took all the valuable supplies that the Federals left behind.

-The pro-Confederate residents came out to cheer their liberators, prompting the troops to stop and take in the adulation when Jackson wanted them to continue pressing Banks all the way to the Potomac.
+The mostly pro-Confederate residents of the town came out to cheer their liberators.
+The troops stopped to take in the adulation, but Jackson wanted them to continue pressing Banks all the way to the Potomac.
 Jackson could not find Brigadier General Turner Ashby’s cavalry, which he needed to lead the pursuit; they were busy looting the Federal camps.
 So he called up Ewell’s cavalry, but they did not arrive until mid-afternoon.

 The Confederates started giving chase, but they dropped out from exhaustion at Bunker Hill, six miles north.
 Banks may have gotten away, but “Old Jack” had driven him out of the Valley and captured his supply depot.
 This made the battle at Winchester a resounding Confederate victory and Jackson a hero in the Confederacy.